 The HUCTW Childcare Fund is a need-based program that helps HUCTW members with the costs of childcare incurred during the calendar year.
-The 2021 Fund helps with childcare costs incurred between January 1, 2021 and December 31, 2021.
-The 2021 application cycle is currently closed.
-The application for 2022 will be available later this summer.
+The deadline for the 2023 Childcare Fund application is October 1, 2022.

 In order to apply for the Childcare Fund, you must:

 - Have a child or children, aged 0 – 12 (up to the child’s 13th birthday), or be expecting a child, who will be in the care of either (1) a licensed childcare center, family provider, after-school program, summer camp, or vacation camp or (2) an in-home provider with a social security or tax ID number (we are required to have record of this number).

 - Have childcare costs incurred during working/traveling hours.